 The Fund is authorized to issue an unlimited number of redeemable units.
 Redeemable units issued and outstanding represent the capital of the Fund.
 The Fund is not subject to any internally or externally imposed restrictions on its capital. bcIMC manages the capital of the Fund in accordance with the Fund's investment objectives, including managing the redeemable units to ensure a stable base to maximize returns to all investors, and managing liquidity in order to meet redemptions.
 Redemption of units of the Fund is determined by the cash surplus of the Fund and the underlying investments.
 Participating unitholders are required to redeem any surplus units in accordance with their current participation rate in the Fund.

 The following is a summary of the changes in redeemable units outstanding during the year:

-Description 2014 [in number of units]
+(in number of units)

-Outstanding, beginning of year -
+units)

-Issued 47.805
+47.805

+-

-Redeemed -
+-

-Outstanding, end of year 47.805
+47.805

 7. FINANCIAL RISK MANAGEMENT

 (a) Risk management framework